 Wes Craven returned to the Nightmare on Elm Street franchise a decade after he made the original with New Nightmare, which is one of the best of the franchise and one of the best horror movies of the 1990s in general.
 It’s an incredible, fascinating film.
 But it actually hurt the series overall.
 People, at the time, didn’t want a commentary on the movies they just wanted to see Freddy back in action.
 While New Nightmare did have that, it wasn’t enough to appease movie goers and the film didn’t make much at the box office.
 It was a great picture, but because of dismal box office returns and a major plot departure, it made a follow-up virtually impossible.
 After that, it was nine years before Freddy vs. Jason would finally get off the ground.

 The Texas Chainsaw Massacre series has never been much for continuity.
 Each movie is completely different from the last while, at the same time, being a vague remake of the first.
 Next Generation is the worst offender though.
 It was made after the third had a terrible run at the box office and was directed by original co-writer Kim Henkel to try and restore the series to its former glory.
 It failed miserably.
 Despite featuring both Matthew McConaughey and Renee Zellwegger, it was a totally nonsensical entity that suggested the whole series was actually part of an Illuminati, possibly extraterrestrial plot to maintain control over life and death.
-It ended the original franchise.
-An attempt to follow-up the original was made years later with Texas Chainsaw 3D, but it ignored every other film and most fans simply didn’t seem to care too much for its attempts to re-establish continuity.
+This ended the original franchise.
+Remakes, a prequel, and a soft reboot have followed with varying degrees of success.

 Jason Goes to Hell: The Final Friday